 Currently, nations seeking membership in the VWP must meet a number of security and travel-related requirements in order to be considered for admittance.

-At present, there are 38 countries approved for the Visa Waiver Program.
+At present, there are 40 countries on the U.S. State Department ESTA approval list for the Visa Waiver Program.

 - Czech Republic